NunoSempere/nsnvm/README.md

 ```

 Make sure that you pass it one argument and that it is a correct node version number: there is no error checking.
 You can check node versions [here](https://nodejs.org/dist/index.json) or [here](https://nodejs.org/en/download/releases/)

+## Downsides

+This setup will wreck your existing global node package installations, i.e., packages installed with `npm -g package_name`.
+To fix this, install a package again and look into `$HOME/.nsnvm/.../npm` for the location of the package, and wrap it in a bash alias.

 ## Contributions